honkit/honkit/docs/plugins/README.md

 # Plugins

-Plugins are the best way to extend GitBook functionalities (ebook and website).
+Plugins are the best way to extend GitHon functionalities (ebook and website).
 There exist plugins to do a lot of things: bring math formulas display support, track visits using Google Analytic, etc.

 ### How to find plugins?